Maintain momentum after the election

 Congratulations on your campaign victory!
 Ensuring that our children are safe and engaged in learning opportunities after school is a priority for America.
 A majority of voters – 81 percent, according to a recent poll – agree that afterschool programs are "an absolute necessity" for their communities, and the same number want newly elected leaders at the local, state, and federal levels to provide more funding for them.

-Despite this clear consensus, [insert number from your state map] young people in our state are alone after school.
-These children are not only at unsafe and at risk—they are also losing out on important opportunities to connect with caring adults and gain skills that will help them realize their full potential.
+Despite this clear consensus, [insert number from your state map] young people in our state need our support in the hours when school is out.
+These children are also losing out on important opportunities to connect with caring adults and gain skills that will help them realize their full potential.
 I urge you to invest in afterschool and summer learning programs during your term in office.
 I’m not alone; two in three adults want their federal, state, and local leaders to provide funding for these programs..

-I hope you will consider the [state afterschool network] as a resource to you in your new role.
+I hope you will consider the [state afterschool network or afterschool program] as a resource to you in your new role.
 We would be delighted to connect you and your staff with local afterschool and summer learning programs to conduct site visits to see firsthand the critical roles that these programs are playing for our children, youth and families in our state.

 As you consider ways in which you can invest in afterschool and summer learning programs in your newly elected position, we can provide you with any needed research on supply and demand and evidence of effectiveness.
-[State afterschool network] has a strong network of afterschool supporters across the state and we are looking forward to engaging our network to support any proposed policies that will keep children safe and learning in the hours after school and throughout the summer.
+[State afterschool network or afterschool program] has a strong network of afterschool supporters across the state and we are looking forward to engaging our network to support any proposed policies that will keep children safe and learning in the hours after school and throughout the summer.

 Again, congratulations on your victory!
 We look forward to working with you to ensure all children in [state] have the opportunities they need to realize their full potential.